How to Check Website Response Time Instantly (for Free)

 Melwyn Joseph

-28 March 2025 | 7 minute read
+29 May 2025 | 7 minute read

 Illustration of a person waiting as a website shows a loading screen, representing slow website response time.

 Your website’s response time plays a big role in both user experience and search engine rankings.
-If it’s too slow, visitors may leave, and your SEO can suffer.
+If it’s too slow, visitors may leave, your overall SEO can suffer.
 That’s why it’s important to check website response time periodically and fix issues when needed.

 How to Check Website Response Time

-You can check your website’s response time instantly for free using WebYes
+You can check your website’s response time instantly for free using WebYes.

 What Is a Good Response Time for a Website?

 A good website response time is between 1 and 2 seconds, with anything under 1 second considered ideal.
-Here, response time refers to the time it takes for the website to start loading in the browser after a user makes a request – not the server response time.
+Here, response time refers to the time it takes for the website to start loading in the browser after a user makes a request, not the server response time.

 If your website’s response time is 3 seconds or more, it can start to feel noticeably slow and frustrating for users, often leading to higher bounce rates.
 It can also negatively impact your SEO rankings, as CWV is a known ranking factor for search engines.